Health Coverage Options

 - List of Medicare Part D prescription plans in your area on the federal government Medicare website.

-- Health Care Choices for Minnesotans on Medicare 2013 (PDF) lists Medicare Part D prescription health plans and the coverage for each.
+- Health Care Choices for Minnesotans on Medicare 2022 Edition (PDF) lists Medicare Part D prescription health plans and the coverage for each.
 Also includes general information on Medicare prescription coverage.
 It is published by the Minnesota Board on Aging and distributed by the Senior LinkAge Line, 1-800-333-2433.
 The Senior LinkAge Line representatives assist people of all ages in looking for lower-priced prescriptions.

 Small Employer Health Plans